 What does sustainability mean to you?
 At Madison Water Utility, it means improved leak detection, renewing our water infrastructure, and public outreach and education.
 It also means preserving water quality through our Wellhead Protection Program and considering future generations in every decision we make.

-- Keep track of your monthly, daily, even hourly water use through our online conservation tool
+- Keep track of your monthly, daily, even hourly water use through our online water usage tracking tool

 - Take advantage of our toilet rebate program to install a new, water-efficient toilet.

 - Check out tips on how you can conserve both inside your home and outside when caring for your lawn and garden.

 Rebuilding and Renewing

 When a water main breaks, it doesn't just mean an expensive and sometimes time-consuming repair.
 It also means the loss of high-quality drinking water.
 That's why our major goal over the next several decades is the rebuilding and renewing of our massive water infrastructure.